Best Natural Remedies for Insomnia

 What is Insomnia?

+We sleep every day – and scientist seem they do not fully understand why do we sleep.
+Sleep is very important in our lives we experience it every singleday when we do not get our needed snooze.
 A sleep disorder where the person is unable to fall or stay asleep befits the description of Insomnia.
 Insomnia patients also complain of waking up very early and not being able to go back to sleep.

 Insomnia can be of two kinds: Acute (short-term) and Chronic (long term).
 Under Acute Insomnia, the patient has sleep troubles ranging from days to few weeks.
 And if the person is rendered unable to sleep for over a month, then they are suffering from Chronic Insomnia.

 Sleep insomnia leads to a fall in your energy levels and mood disparities.
 In the process, your overall health and efficiency at work suffer.